Skip to main content

 DataEngine

-VAST DataEngine is a compute orchestration framework that enables you to write, deploy, and manage execution pipelines directly on the VAST cluster.
+VAST DataEngine is a compute orchestration framework that lets you write, deploy, and manage execution pipelines directly on the VAST cluster.
 Pipelines run serverlessly on the cluster hardware, with no separate compute infrastructure to provision.
-Key capabilities:
+DataEngine provides the following capabilities:

 • Event-driven triggers: Pipelines execute automatically in response to data events, such as file creation or modification.

-• Scheduled execution: Pipelines can run on configurable schedules for recurring batch operations.
+• Scheduled execution: Pipelines run on configurable schedules for recurring batch operations.

 • Serverless execution: Pipeline logic runs directly on the VAST cluster without managing additional infrastructure.

-Use cases include automated data processing on ingest, event-driven AI/ML data pipelines, and scheduled batch operations across the filesystem.
+Use cases include automated data processing on ingest, event-driven AI and ML data pipelines, and scheduled batch operations across the filesystem.
 For DataEngine capabilities and configuration details, see the VAST DataEngine documentation.

 DataBase

-VAST DataBase is an embedded columnar analytics database that allows you to run SQL queries directly against data stored on your VAST cluster.
+VAST DataBase is an embedded columnar analytics database that lets you run SQL queries directly against data stored on your VAST cluster.
 Queries execute on the VAST hardware itself, with no ETL pipeline, data movement, or separate analytics cluster required.
-Use cases include:
+Common use cases include the following:

 • Running analytics over training datasets stored on VAST without egress.